Officialstjp/STKeytab/README.md

 - Import-Module fails in CI: ensure paths are quoted and Test-Path checks pass before Import-Module.

-## Notes
 - Safe defaults prefer AES.
-RC4 is opt-in.
+RC4 is opt-in and only via explicit flags.
 - -FixedTimestampUtc is opt-in and respected end-to-end for reproducible artifacts.
 - DPAPI helper cmdlets support CurrentUser and LocalMachine scopes with optional entropy; outputs can be ACL-restricted to the current user.
-- New-KeytabFromPassword is AES-only (etype 17/18).
-RC4 is intentionally not supported in this path.
 - New-KeytabFromPassword is AES-only (etype 17/18).
 RC4 is intentionally not supported in this path.
 - PlatyPS-based help is validated and auto-updated in CI; see docs/ for Markdown and en-US/ for built help.
 - Canonical JSON is stably sorted and can omit timestamps via -IgnoreTimestamp; ConvertFrom-KeytabJson requires key bytes (export with -RevealKeys to include them).
 - The module does **not** collect any telemetry.